SoftwareBrothers/adminjs-dev/docs-src/tutorials/actions-validations.md

 - {@link Action#after after action hook} or in the
 - {@link Action#handler action handler}

-You can us your custom validator like [ClassValidator](https://github.com/typestack/class-validator) or validate data yourself.
+You can use your custom validator like [ClassValidator](https://github.com/typestack/class-validator) or validate data yourself.

 This is an example of throwing validation error in `before` `new` action hook: